pandastrike/panda-confidential/API.md

 ```

 ### Overriding randomBytes

 You may override `randomBytes` by simply reassigning its value after you have created your instance of panda-confidential.
 That change will also apply to the methods listed above.

-___WARNING: Using non-robust sources of randomness will compromise the effectiveness of your encryption.
+___WARNING: Using a robust source of entropy is essential for encryption.
 Use this feature with caution.___

 ##### Example

 ```coffeescript
 import {confidential} from "panda-confidential" import {myRandomGenerator} from "my-other-library"